 - 1. Ask the students to carry out Activity 16 in pairs. - 2.
 Discuss with the students the meaning of active listening using the answers they give. - 3.
-Explain to the students what inclusiveness means using Activity 18 in the Student's Book page 12.
-Make sure to engage the students through question and answer. - 4.
+Explain to the students what inclusiveness means using Activity 18 Make sure to engage the students through question and answer. - 4.
 Ask individual students the questions in Activity 19 of the Student's Book.
 Use it to discuss with the students the aspect of empathy. - 5.
-Use Activity 20 on the Student's Book to engage the students on the aspect of active bystandership. - Facilitate a whole class discussion, on how these same factors of social cohesion can hinder social cohesion.
-Use the notes on pages 14-16 of the Student's Book.
+Use Activity 20 on the Student's Book to engage the students on the aspect of active bystandership. - 6.
+Facilitate a whole class discussion, on how these same factors of social cohesion can hinder social cohesion.
+OR Working in pairs or small groups, each individual is given 3 minutes to talk about something personal to them (maybe a happy memory from their childhood).
+To encourage students to actively listen, you may first discuss some of the body language, head movements and small verbal sounds people use to demonstrate that they are paying attention and connecting with the speaker.